Skip to main content

 How long does Royalty Reporting take to go live, vs. Rightsline?

 Royalty Reporting is typically in production in days for a simpler single-licensor agreement, and a couple of weeks at most for a complex multi-licensor portfolio.
-Rightsline implementations average six months and typically involve a services partner.
+We did not find a published implementation timeline for Rightsline; it is positioned as an enterprise deployment delivered with a services partner.
 The difference comes from apparel-specific defaults — style/size/color, returns lag, per-licensor statement formats are pre-built, not configured during the rollout.

 Does Royalty Reporting work for small or emerging apparel brands?

 Yes.
-Royalty Reporting is built for the full apparel-licensee range — from emerging brands ($20M+ revenue) through enterprise ($1B+).
+Royalty Reporting is built for the full apparel-licensee range, from emerging brands through enterprise.
 The platform scales linearly with licensor count, not customer headcount.
 A growing $50M brand with 4 licensors fits as cleanly as a $500M brand with 12+ licensors.

 Does Royalty Reporting work for non-apparel licensed products?